yutongsi/yutongsi.github.io/_pages/about.md

   - /about.html
 ---

+I am an Associate Research Scientist at Columbia University's Mailman School of Public Health.
 My research aims to develop a better understanding of how to design and implement policies that promote renewable energy deployment, phase out fossil fuels, and advance energy justice.
 I am passionate about utilizing computational text analysis and social network analysis in my research.
-In support of my work, I hold a Fall 2022 Experiential Fellowship from Northeastern’s College of Social Sciences and Humanities.
-My work is also partially funded by Northeastern University’s Transforming Interdisciplinary Experiential Research (TIER) 1 Seed Grant and a grant from Brown University’s Climate Social Science Network (CSSN).
+I received my PhD in Public Policy from Northeastern University (Boston).
+In support of my dissertation work, I hold a Fall 2022 Experiential Fellowship from Northeastern’s College of Social Sciences and Humanities.
+My work was also partially funded by Northeastern University’s Transforming Interdisciplinary Experiential Research (TIER) 1 Seed Grant and a grant from Brown University’s Climate Social Science Network (CSSN).

 Scholarly Interests
 ======